-Many different tools have been created addressing this challenge, but today we will talk about the most powerful (and most complex), Content-Security-Policy.
+Many different tools address this challenge, but today we will talk about the most powerful (and most complex), Content-Security-Policy.

-Content-Security-Policy is a header that a web site emits, instructing the browser what to allow and deny.
-It is broken down by type (fonts, CSS, images, etc), and by domain (self, inline, other websites).
+Content-Security-Policy is a header that a web site emits, instructing the browser what to allow and deny, broken down by type (fonts, CSS, images, etc), and by domain (self, inline, other websites).

 A strong, secure Content-Security-Policy will only allow `self`.
-This means that nothing hosted anywhere other than the source web server is allowed.
+This means that we allow nothing hosted anywhere other than the source web server.
 However, this is not very realistic, it prohibits e.g. Google Analytics, fonts served from a CDN, etc. Previously I showed how to use Google Tag Manager with Content-Security-Manager.

-The risks you are protecting against with a strong Content-Security-Policy are unsafe 3rd party code being evaluated in the page model of the browser for your web page.
+The risks you protect against with a strong Content-Security-Policy include unsafe 3rd party code evaluating (running) in the page model of the browser for your web page.
 Some pages are more sensitive than others (login pages, form submittals).
 However, with modern applications, a session cookie or a JSON Web Token (JWT) representing the login and permission, are available on all pages: we need the Content-Security-Policy to be strong on all pages.

-A hybrid between `self` and named sites is called `subresource-integrity`.
-In this model, a signature of the content is performed.
-If it matches, it is allowed.
+A hybrid between `self` and named sites is called subresource-integrity.
+The browser checks a signature of the content, executing it only if matched.
 This is far more flexible than trying to estimate all possible sources of 3rd party content.
 However, it can be challenging to set up since all libraries must support it.

 If possible, use either `self` or subresource-integrity for all types.
 Block `object`.
 Do not allow `unsafe-inline` or `unsafe-eval` or `data:`.